Call today and speak with a member of our team. Find out if you can claim compensation.

 Fractured Elbow

 Elbow injuries are common in both adults and children.
 Early recognition and treatment of a fractured elbow injury can dramatically reduce the risk of complications and later disability.
-Serious injuries such as fractures and dislocations can cause massive damage the bones and other structures of the elbow, resulting in problems with movement, blood vessel function, and nerve function.
+Serious injuries such as fractures and dislocations can cause massive damage to the bones and other structures of the elbow, resulting in problems with movement, blood vessel function, and nerve function.
 In children, fractures can affect the growth and development of the bones.
 This is because children have many ‘growth plates’ where bone growth takes place.
 Bone growth continues throughout childhood; if one of these ‘growth plates’ is fractured or broken, it can affect bone development.

 UCL Injury

 Damaging the ulnar collateral ligament (UCL) can be a real problem for any individual in any walk of life.
-Depending on the severity of the injury, an individual may be out for a few days or over a year if there is a complete rupture to the UCL.
+Depending on the severity of the injury, an individual may be out for a few days or over a year if there is a complete rupture of the UCL.
 A minor sprain means a person is able to resume normal day-to-day activities relatively quickly – usually within a few days.
 A complete rupture of the UCL is a very serious injury, and this would be reflected in the level of any elbow injury compensation that is paid out.

 Bursitis

 If you hit your elbow hard enough, especially on the edge, then you may notice pain, swelling and tenderness in the affected area, also known as bursitis.
 This can be extremely painful and may require treatment by a physician.
-A bursa is a fluid-filled sac which forms under the skin, usually over the joints, and acts as a cushion between the tendons and bones.
-Usually this can be remedied by simply compressing the area and applying ice to the swelling.
+A bursa is a fluid-filled sac which forms under the skin, usually over the joints and acts as a cushion between the tendons and bones.
+Usually, this can be remedied by simply compressing the area and applying ice to the swelling.
 However, in more extreme cases, the physician may need to drain it.
 If the bursa requires draining, you may need to wear an elbow pad for the first week or so after the treatment.

 Tennis Elbow